In This Article

 - Close your bathroom door to keep in the water energy inside your home

-- Place your bed diagonal to the door with two nightstands for balance
+- Place your bed diagonal to the door with two nightstands for a Feng Shui bedroom

 - Avoid electronics in your bedroom so that there are no distractions.